linear_scale How To

 • Outstanding transactions can be tracked using the TCard Personal Transactions Payment Due report, available in the OBI Dashboard: Expense Requests and SU Card Activity (ERR).

 • If payment is overdue, reminders are sent at 15 and 45 days.
 At 60 days, a final notice is issued, warning of force-clearing and tax reporting to the payee.
-The force-cleared amount, including a $35 fee, is charged to the organization’s Accounts Payable (AP) Default PTA.
+The force-cleared amount, including a handling fee, is charged to the organization’s Accounts Payable (AP) Default PTA.

 • If the department incorrectly deposits the check, a copy of the deposit (including the PTAE) must be submitted to clear the outstanding transaction